Over her 14 years guiding the University of Rochester field hockey team, Wendy Andreatta has taken the program to new heights.

 Andreatta also was awarded the Meliora Award from the University, an award which goes to a staff member for outstanding service and contribution to the college and who embodies the school's motto of "Meliora" (Ever Better).

-Active in USA Field Hockey, Andreatta had been a head coach in the Futures program for fifteen years before assuming USA Field Hockey’s Regional Development Manager for New York in 2011.
-In this role, Andreatta runs the USA Field Hockey Futures program in New York, managing all of the training sites, organizing the annual Regional Futures Tournament and assisting with the development of youth field hockey throughout the state.
+Active in USA Field Hockey, Andreatta had been a head coach in the Futures program for fifteen years before assuming a position as USA Field Hockey’s Regional Manager for New York.
+In this role, Andreatta runs the USA Field Hockey NEXUS program in New York, managing all of the training sites and assisting with the development of youth field hockey throughout the state.

-Andreatta continues to coach within the USA Field Hockey Futures program and has coached teams at the National Futures Championships as well as the Junior Olympics and other events.
-Andreatta has also served as a selector for USA Field Hockey, both at the regional and national level, and holds a Level II coaching accreditation through USA Field Hockey.
-Andreatta has directed the University of Rochester field hockey camp for the past twelve years and has coached at camps and clinics throughout the country.
+Andreatta continues to coach within the USA Field Hockey Futures program and has coached teams at the National Futures Championships in both Virginia Beach and at Spooky Nook over the years, as well as the Junior Olympics and other events.
+Andreatta has also served as a selector for USA Field Hockey events, both at the regional and national level, and holds a Level II coaching accreditation through USA Field Hockey.
+Andreatta has directed the University of Rochester field hockey camp for the past fourteen years and has coached at camps and clinics throughout the country.

 She and her husband, David, reside in Fairport, New York, with their two sons.

-She was one of the top scorers in Syracuse University field hockey history, tallying 40 goals and 10 assists in her four-year career with the Orange.
-That goal total ranks Brooks fifth in school history and she is ranked 11th in school history in career points.
+One of the top scorers in Syracuse University field hockey history, Scorza tallied 40 goals and 10 assists in her four-year career with the Orange.
+That goal total ranks Brooks sixth in school history and she is ranked 11th in school history in career points.

 While at Syracuse, Brooks participated in four NCAA Division I Tournaments and helped the Orange earn two Big East titles (one tournament, one regular season).
 She also was on SU’s 2014 squad which reached the Division I National Championship game.